sagemath/sagewiki_to_gh-2022-10-10/prep/2010/Tutorials.md

   * There is an introduction to more advanced plotting techniques, in two parts.

-  * We also provide an introduction to the most basic programming skills needed for advanced use of Sage.
+  * We also provide an introduction to the most basic [[attachment:PREP Tutorial, Introductory Programming.sws|programming]] skills needed for advanced use of Sage.

   * The interactive capabilities of Sage for classroom demonstration or lab use are relatively easy to use, with this introduction.